SonDinhVan/reinforcement-learning/README.md

 1. Cart-pole
 2. Lunar Lander (discrete actions)
 3. Lunar Lander (continuous actions)
-4. Bipedal Walker (continuous actions)
+4. Bipedal Walker
 5. To be added...

 **Dependencies**

 Refer to the environment.yml file to create the virtual environment.
-Note that gym is not included in this file, as its installation method may vary across different operating systems.
-Ensure that you have gym installed correctly on your machine.
+Note that `gym` is not included in this file, as its installation method may vary across different operating systems.
+Ensure that you have `gym` installed correctly on your machine.

 **Hardware Used**